enkidevs/curriculum/linux/user-and-file-management/shell/quick-cd-tips.md

 1 ~/projects/project_1
 ```

-> The current directory is always the "top" of the directory stack.
+> 💡 The current directory is always at *the top of the directory stack*.

 Let's say we have the following stack: